Zowe-Java-SDK/ZosShell/README.md

     cat                      - display contents
-    cd <arg>                 - where arg is a dataset value or empty get <arg>                - where arg is a job name - output job log history <arg>            - where arg is optional and identicates the number to display from bottom
+    cd <arg>                 - where arg is a dataset value or empty history <arg>            - where arg is optional and identicates the number to display from bottom
     !n                       - where n is a number, to execute command nummber n in history list
     !string                  - will execute the last history command starting with that “string”